The choice of network monitoring tools is a bit mind-boggling with hundreds of different software vendors.

 However this isn’t all Pulseway has to offer in the way of security, it also has a disaster recovery solution integrated as well.
 You can monitor multiple backup solutions from the central console.
 The disaster recovery solution can restore critical systems locally in less than an hour.
 This means that even if something goes wrong you can be back up and running promptly without losing any key data.

-If you need a platform with additional security measures in place, Pulseway should be your number one pick.
+If you need a platform with additional security measures in place, Pulseway should be If you’d like to download Wireshark your number one pick.
 The antivirus and disaster recovery combination is a welcome addition to this network monitoring tool.
 The free version of Pulseway can be downloaded from this link here and you can monitor up to 2 systems.
-However, if you want to use Puleseway within an enterprise you need to purchase the Team version for $1.38 (£1.04) per server per month and $3.45 (£2.59) per server per month.
+However, if you want to use Pulseway within an enterprise you need to purchase the Team version for $1.38 (£1.04) per server per month and $3.45 (£2.59) per server per month.

 RG system also boasts a level of automation that is unrivaled by most competitors.
 You can set the platform to respond automatically once a network event is detected.
 The device will then carry out a response automatically to run damage control.
 This means that you don’t have to be on hand to deal with network issues immediately as RG system will take care of this for you.